 First, let's look at how the channels are listed currently.

 I got this list from Starhub TV's page on Wikipedia as of 24-March-2010.
 Starhub has since changed this page to reflect its new arrangement.

 You'll notice that some groupings are implicit.
 For example, 031, 032, 033, 034, 035, are all kids channels.
 Similarly, channels 058, 059, 060, 061, 062 are all movie channels.

 Over the years, we've gotten used to some of these numbers.
 My daughter, for example, knows that channel 35 is Cartoon Network.

 Because of the implicit nature of the listings, it becomes difficult to know all the channels being offered.
-As humans, we're really bad at keeping arbitrary numbers in our minds.
+As humans, we're really bad at keeping arbitrary numbers in our heads.
 The only way we know is when we get a brochure or when our friends tell us.
-That's how I got to know one of my favourite channels - the History Channel.
+That's how I got to know one of my favourite channels— the History Channel.